 3. Area and Spreads Of Areca nut Plants in Indonesia

-The area of the areca palm plantations in Indonesia is approximately 143,202 hectares and is spread in almost all regions of Indonesia, which is a massive opportunity for the development of the Indonesian areca palm plantations (Table 1).
+The area of the Areca nutplantations is approximately 143,202 hectares and is spread across all regions of Indonesia, which is a massive opportunity for the development of the Indonesian Areca nutnut plantations (Table 1).

 Table 1.
-The distribution and area of Indonesian areca nut plantations
+The distribution and area of Indonesian Areca nut plantations